TIPM Test/Bypass Cable (Mini-Blade Fuses)

 - Although rare, in extremely cold weather or with low battery voltages, some TIPMs may disable power to the M7 circuit used by the TIPM cable.
 More info here.

-3) Will your cable leave a closed circuit with constant 12 VDC power to the fuel pump when the vehicle is off?
+3) Will your cable provide 12 VDC to the fuel pump when the vehicle is off?

-Answer: No. When using our bypass cable, power is only delivered to the fuel pump when in ACC mode or while the vehicle is running.
+Answer: No. When using our bypass cable, power is only delivered to the fuel pump when in the run position or while the vehicle is starting/running.
 Your fuel pump will not be powered on when the vehicle is turned off.
-However, if your faulty old relay is stuck on, you must remove the lower 20 amp fuse on the M25 end of our cable in order to completely disconnect it from the fuel pump circuit.

 4) What percentage of people have a no start condition with their fuel pump relay compared to those who have their fuel pump stuck on when the vehicle is off?

-Answer: Based on the thousands of phone calls I've received since August 2014, we would guess that 65% have a fuel pump relay that won't engage (no start), 20% have a fuel pump relay that is stuck on (draining their battery), and 15% have a combination of both.
+Answer: Based on the thousands of phone calls we've received since August 2014, we would guess that 65% have a fuel pump relay that won't engage (no start), 20% have a fuel pump relay that is stuck on (draining their battery), and 10% have a combination of both.
+5% experience stalling while driving.
 It's not uncommon for relay failures to switch from one failure mode to another.

 5) My battery keeps draining.
 How can I temporarily fix my fuel pump relay "stuck on" situation without using your TIPM cable?

-Answer: Turn the vehicle off, go the rear near the fuel tank and listen for pumping noises to see if fuel pump is still on.
-If so, remove fuse M25 (labeled fuel pump) only when your vehicle is off which will prevent power being delivered to the fuel pump.
-You can also install our bypass cable and remove the lower fuse on the M25 end per the above instructions.
+Answer: Turn the vehicle off, go the rear of the vehicle near the fuel tank, and listen for pumping noises to see if fuel pump is still on.
+If so, remove fuse M25 (labeled "fuel pump") only when your vehicle is off, which will prevent power being delivered to the fuel pump.
+You can also install our bypass cable using the M37 to M25 connection method to resolve this problem.

-6) Is the TIPM bypass cable still effective if the external fuel pump relay recall has been added?
+6) Is the TIPM bypass cable still effective if the external fuel pump relay recall has been added by my dealer?

-Answer: Our TIPM test/bypass cable will not work in this scenario (nor will it normally be needed) because the faulty fuel pump relay and fuel pump fuse (M25) has been permantently removed from the circuit.
+Answer: No. Our TIPM test/bypass cable will not work in this scenario (nor will it normally be needed) because the faulty fuel pump relay and fuel pump fuse (M25) has been permanently removed from the circuit.
 The new external relay has its own fuse.
-The recall involves cutting numerous fuel pump wires leading in/out of the TIPM, thereby disconnecting the existing fuel pump relay circuit from the fuel pump.
-If you continue to have problems with your new external fuel pump relay, we are working on a short video to show you how to test it.
+The recall for 2011-2013 Dodge Durangos and Jeep Grand Cherokees only involves cutting numerous fuel pump wires leading in/out of the TIPM, thereby disconnecting the existing fuel pump relay circuit from the fuel pump.
+If you continue to have problems with your new external fuel pump relay, read more here.
+To identify if you have an external relay installed, go here.

 7) Are any safety mechanisms affected by faulty fuel pump relays or bypass cables?

-8) In bypass mode, my car only starts on the second attempt or won't start in cold weather.
+8) When using the older M7 left slot to M25 bypass mode connection, my car only starts on the second attempt or won't start in cold weather.
 Is this normal?

 Answer: It's rare, but some TIPMs won't power on the M7 circuit during the starting process.
 We've performed some testing/research to determine that it's likely attributable to the TIPM cutting off all unnecessary power draw during the starting process in cold weather or with lower battery voltages.
-We're also testing a configuration that uses the M37 fuse slot in bypass mode, which will resolve this problem.
+Please use the newer configuration that uses the M37 fuse slot in bypass mode, which will resolve this problem.

 Low battery voltages may be due to your faulty relay being "stuck on", which powers your fuel pump when the vehicle is off until it partially or completely drains your battery.
 It's complicated, but some faulty fuel relays fail in different ways.
 They may fail early on by simply not allowing power to pass through the M25 fuse and on to the fuel pump.
 Then they can switch to being "stuck on", which keeps your fuel pump running when the vehicle is off.
 You'll need to remove the lower yellow 20 amp fuse on the M25 end of our cable to completely disconnect the faulty relay from the fuel pump circuit and prevent battery drainage.
 The next time you try to start it and it fails, hook up the alligator clip to ground and watch the green light if you have the LED version of our cable.
 If the green light comes on when you turn the key to ACC, but then goes out only during the starter cranking process, your battery voltage is likely low.
 Charge your battery and/or make sure the lower fuse on the M25 end of our cable is removed.
 If your fuel pump is receiving power during the starting process but still fails to start, you might: (1) Have a faulty fuel pump (please use our cable to test your fuel pump), (2) Have no gas in the vehicle, or (3) Have a faulty crankshaft sensor or other problem that is outside of our knowledge base.
 Keep in mind that our TIPM cables have always been advertised as temporary solutions.
 Permanent solutions are available through us and we offer great discounts to those who've purchased our TIPM cables.

-10) Why won't your cable work on my vehicle?
+10) Why won't your cable work on my 2007-2010 Ram truck?
 What does the typical fuel pump circuit look like that permits the bypass/test cable to work?

-If you were to swap the relay and fuse positions, as was done on many 2010 and older Dodge Rams, our TIPM test/bypass cable becomes ineffective.
-If you own a vehicle such as this, we can only recommend a used TIPM at this time since not of our products will work and a TIPM repair is very difficult due to surface mount relays that are very close to each other.
+If you own a 2007-2010 Ram truck, we can only recommend a used TIPM at this time since none of our products will work and a TIPM repair is very difficult due to surface mount relays that are very close to each other.

-11) Why does my remote start still work after installing the TIPM cable?
-Why is remote start listed as a limitation of the TIPM cable?
+11) Will my remote start still work after installing the TIPM cable?

 12) My 2012 Caravan is having problems starting, sometimes a grinding sound and sometimes it starts fine.
 Would the fuel pump relay cause this issue?